nchaconbgeo/pointcloudpackage/README.md

 If you would like a Desktop App to run the app from, you can follow the instructions on this [website.](https://martechwithme.com/convert-python-script-app-windows-mac/)

-A video tutorial that outlines the instructions from the website above with specific reference to GeoPointClouds is available below:
+A video tutorial that outlines the instructions from the website above with specific reference to GeoPointClouds is available here: [https://www.youtube.com/watch?v=v9F55mZe7hw](https://www.youtube.com/watch?v=v9F55mZe7hw)

-TODO ADD VIDEO

 ## Open3D Use Help